Charlotte Elizabeth Tonna: Literary reception

 Throughout her life, Charlotte Tonna was very popular amongst Evangelical Protestant communities.
 Critics from the New York Evangelist described her writings as "too fast" and described her style as "consequently diffuse and inelegant, and there is a too incessant prosperity to preach".
 However, they praised her vividness of description and sprightliness to her writing.
-Additionally, other critics complained of her stories having "thin characterizations" and long tangents that disrupted the plot, but still praised her ability to describe in intense details the poor working conditions of labor workers in Helen Fleetwood: A Tale of the Factories.
+Additionally, other critics complained of her stories having "thin characterizations" and long tangents that disrupted the plot, but still praised her ability to describe in intense details the poor working conditions of labour workers in Helen Fleetwood: A Tale of the Factories.
 The Christian Ladies Magazine also mentioned Tonna's "unbalanced" style but claimed her vulnerability and "intensity of feeling" in her writing" atoned for it.

 People praised her ability to creatively instruct children in her children's stories as she frequently used, "nature in religious analogies in both her prose and poems" to help children learn how to live.
 These analogies can be seen in works such as The Bee, The Swan, The Wasp, The Bow and the Cloud, The Willow Tree, and The Hen and Her Chickens.
 She was inspired by Protestant authors John Bunyan and Isaac Watts, who also used religious analogies to instruct children.

 Due to her popularity, her works were translated into many diverse languages such as "French, Italian, Marathi, and the Mpongwe language of Gabon in West Africa."
 In 1845, the Christian Examiner praised her work and declared that Tonna had "secured an unhesitating reception amongst most of those called Evangelical Christians."

-Her legacy endures as a highly respected writer in the Evangelical Protestant community.
+In the twenty-first century, her dramatic writing was evaluated as influencing public opinion in a way that factual accounts of the suffering of children and women working long hours in factories had not.
+Her writing was compared with the sometimes contrasting impacts of TV dramas and documentaries about the same subject, where the drama made a greater public impact.